garfielder/notes/Programming/CppTips.md

 ### Headers

-How to determine the number of headers used in a program:
+*How to determine the number of headers used in a program*:
 1. From the perspective of average user, it should not be too many
 2. From the perspective of implementers, multiple headers are unavoidable for functionality partition purpose.
-(20191001 from C++ 4rd)
+(20191001 from C++ 4rd)_

+*Initialization of nonlocal variables*: global, namespace and class static variables are initialized before main main() is invoked in their defination order.
+The order are not guaranteed between different compile units.  不要指望不同编译单元的全局变量有什么依赖关系

 ### Function
 The most typical form of callable target